anajevtic11/Stock_market_forecasting/README.md

 2. `requirements.txt` - package requirements

 ## Project description
-We use an ARIMA forecasting model to predict:
+We develop both an ARIMA and a Holts-Winters Simple Exponential Smoothing forecasting model to predict:
 * **day ahead** stock market prices
 * **two days ahead** stock market prices
+Before developing our model, we perform exploratory data analysis (EDA).

 ### Exploratory Data Analysis
 We perform exploratory data analysis (EDA) to check for missing data and outliers, as well as identify necessary model order parameters.
 To identify outliers, we use a statistical measure - **Median Absolute Deviation (MAD)**, on a rolling window of size 60 to account for non-stationarity of the time series: